sigdev2/hubsmgr/README.md

  - Named list of abbreviations (**shorts**), where each abbreviation contains a list of arguments for projects as arguments and can be reused, including recursively

 Argument lists for the elements discussed above can be specified both as yaml lists and as strings, where spaces play the role of separators.

+The path for a hubs can be defined as a list of paths.
+During synchronization, non-existent paths and paths that match the current hub will be ignored.
+Windows supports multiple paths pointing to all system drives, they must start with the **windrives://** pseudo-protocol.
+For example: *windrives://MyRepositoryHub* will point to all folders located along the paths *A:/MyRepositoryHub*, *B:/MyRepositoryHub*, *C:/MyRepositoryHub*, *D:/MyRepositoryHub* and etc ...

 Additional options for providers:
    - **git**: